Ztry8/SoundTool/README.md

 This program adjusts all sounds to the same volume.

 The music folder and SFX folder paths are input.
-The files in the folders have a .data extension, but the data inside is in .ogg or .wav format.
+The files in the folders have a .data extension, but the data inside is in .ogg/.wav/.flac format.
-The script puts all the files on the same volume level and saves the data as a .wav file. but in .data file format.
+The script puts all the files on the same volume level and saves the data as a .flac file, but in .data file format.

 (Processed sounds usually stay the same quality,